Agoric/documentation/main/wallet-api.md

 When you run `agoric start`, you get a private ag-solo that runs your private wallet.
 The wallet is a user's *trusted agent*.
 It lets you enable or disable inbound connections from Dapps and approve or decline proposals from those Dapps you enabled.
+The Wallet is visible at `localhost:3000`.

 The way this works in the Wallet's UI is via the *proposals* that are part of a Zoe *offer*; a Dapp says it wants the user to offer something.